mjhollaway/GAM.PELT/README.md

 - **GAM.form** : The GAM formula supplied to GAM-PELT
 - **param.est** : The fitted GAM coefficients for each segment based on the changepoint locations
+- **ncpts** : The total number of changepoints identified by GAM.PELT

 The GAM-PELT class is a standard S4 class with access to the various slots using the names above.
 E.g. cpts(GAM-PELT class) would output the